lauhuiyik/same-page/README.md

 Software Used<a name='software'></a>
 ------------------------------------
-- Google App Engine - Python SDK
+- Web.py
+- PostgreSQL
-- Google Datastore
+- Gunicorn
-- Webapp2
+- Nginx
 - Jinja2
 - Memcache
 - jQuery
 - Bootstrap
+- Etherpad-Lite
+- Node.js

 License <a name='license'</a>
 ----------------------------